 A Recipe for Two

-While it seems elaborate, Tournedos Rossini is actually easy, and home cooks should not hesitate to try this one.
+While it seems elaborate, Tournedos Rossini is actually easy to make, and home cooks should not hesitate to try it.
 Searing steaks and foie gras slices is simple, and the truffle and Madeira sauce is a straight-forward pan sauce.
-Try our recipe for a special dinner at home for two – perhaps for Valentine’s Day.
+Try our recipe for a special dinner at home for two – perhaps for Valentine’s Day, or another special occasion.

 A Little More